Child arrangements and help from Mckenzie friend 30 years of experience

 Prohibited steps order vs child arrangement order

-A child arrangement order deals with who the child shall live with and spend time with and when.
+A child arrangement order deals with where the child shall live and spend time, and when.
 A prohibited steps order is an injunctive order to stop a person from carrying out a specific action.

 Specific issue order